filecoin-project/FIPs/resources/fip-0102/user-stories.md

 By analogy to other blockchain ecosystems, we can think of transactions as heterogenous, and we can think of additional contexts where arbitrary messages need to be signed (for authentication, for attestations, etc.)

-### User Story 1: Simple Transaction Signing from a Wallet
+### User Story 1: Simple Transaction Signing by a Wallet on a Website

 1. Alice decides to send Bob 1Fil.
-2. Alice's hot wallet creates the transaction internally.
+2. Alice's "hot" wallet creates the transaction internally.
-3. Alice authorizes the wallet to sign it.
+3. Alice authorizes the wallet to sign it interactively.
-4. Alice's hot wallet sends to a node, where it sits in the mempool, is executes, and reaches finality.
+4. Alice's hot wallet sends the transaction to a node, where it sits in the mempool, is executes, and reaches finality.

 ### User Story 2: Arbitrary Message Signing on a Website